EBI-Metagenomics/mgnify-ebi-2021/docs/source/qc.rst

 |image3|\ Are the hits significant?

 |image3|\ What are the lengths of the matching contigs?
 We would typically filter
 metagenomic contigs at a length of 500bp.
-Would any PhiX contamination remain even after this filter?
+Would any PhiX contamination remain after this filter?

 |image1|\ Now that PhiX contamination was identified, it is important to remove these contigs from the assembly file
 before further analysis or upload to public archives.